PinkFloyd1213/TwitchDropsMiner-Docker/README.md

 ## Getting Started

 To use this Dockerized version of Twitch Drop Miner, you'll need to have Docker installed on your machine.
 Once Docker is set up, you can build and run the containerized application.
+You can find a built image here: [Docker Hub](https://hub.docker.com/repository/docker/pinkfloyd1213/twitch_drop_miner)

 ### Building the Docker Image